Traveling With or Without your Nanny (or other Household Employee)

 Traveling without your Nanny

 This situation is theoretically a little simpler.
 Legally speaking, nannies are hourly employees and are not due wages for hours not worked.
 So you don’t have to pay your nanny while you’re away.
-That said, you should check your contract to see what it says on the matter.
+That said, check your contract to see what it says on the matter.
 It is industry standard to pay your nanny while you are away, and many nanny contracts use words like “guaranteed hours” or “salary” which would then likely obligate you to pay your nanny her regular weekly wage while you’re away.
 It is also common to see families and nannies coordinate vacations.
-Keep in mind, though, you cannot require your nanny to take PTO at a particular time.
+Keep in mind, though, you cannot require your nanny to take PTO at a particular time unless this is stipulated in your written work agreement.
 Many families who provide guaranteed hours negotiate with their nanny to provide some services while they are away, such as cleaning and packing away out of season clothing, sorting through clothing that is outgrown for donation, and minor items like bringing in the mail and watering plants while they are out of town.

 *Side note* we often talk through budgets with clients and usually do so based on annual numbers.
 That means that those numbers are including pay for your nanny while you are away, so you might have already budgeted for this without realizing it.